wso2/docs-apk/en/docs/create-api/create-and-deploy-apis/tools-for-api-development.md

 - <b>APK Config language support VSCode Plugin</b>

     VSCode plugin provides an intuitive interface for writing APK Conf files, reducing the learning curve for developers.
+For more details, refer to the section on [Enhance Configuration with APK Config Language Support](./apk-conf-lang-support.md)

 - <b>Config Generator</b>